 Our structured mentoring program aims to:

-- Promote the resilience and life success of at-risk youth through strengthening social bonds, increasing academic engagement and performance, decreasing substance use and delinquency, and improving sense of self.
+- Promote the resilience and life success of youth through strengthening social bonds, increasing academic engagement and performance, decreasing substance use and delinquency, and improving sense of self.

 - Prepare university students to become highly skilled, civically engaged human service professional and community leaders.